julianrupp/tswlairmgr/README.md

 Credits
 -------
-- Lair boss images have been taken from [dancingstar93's Flickr album](https://www.flickr.com/photos/79764031@N03/sets/72157638380829154/).
+-	Lair boss images have been taken from [*dancingstar93*'s Flickr album](https://www.flickr.com/photos/79764031@N03/sets/72157638380829154/).
 	I derived "x-ray"-esque versions from them using Adobe Photoshop CS6 Extended.
 You can find the PSD files in the resource repository.

 -	Lair area screenshots have been taken by myself.

-  Graphics settings: 2560x1440, DX11, FXAA-HQ, no motion blur, full tesselation, high quality SSAO, brightness=1.0/contrast=1.0/gamma=1.0, all advanced sliders on 4.
+	Graphics settings: 2560x1440, DX11, FXAA-HQ, no motion blur, full tesselation, high quality SSAO, Brightness 1.0, Contrast 1.0, Gamma 1.0, all advanced sliders on 4.

 -	Lair data (Mission names, Fragment names, Boss names, Fragment positions) has been taken from [*Pandion Knights*' ultimate lair guide](http://forums.thesecretworld.com/showthread.php?t=77874).

 -	My cabal [*In Vino Veritas*](http://invinoveritas.corplaunch.com) originally inspired me to create this webapp as we sometimes run lairs with crazy amounts of people, which in turn makes the fragment holder take ages to assemble a list of who-takes-what.

 -	Joakim Bjørnstad ([@joakibj](http://github.com/joakibj)) has inspired me with his [tswcalc](http://github.com/joakibj/tswcalc) webapp in the technical design of this one.

 License